aaronsdevera/aaronsdevera.github.io/_posts/2015-03-15-computing-for-everybody.md

 title: What's next?
 Computing for everybody
 ---

-I love questions like this: "What's stopping us from..?"
+I love questions like this: "What's stopping us from...?"
 It's a great way to lay out all obstacles on the table.
 Sometimes there are many; other times, few.
 Often you may find that mentally handling the exceptions and obstacles to an idea can help you improve the ideas design and feasibility.

 So I thought it through when my friend Rob asked me "what's stopping us from remotely connecting to desktop computers for everyday computing?"